jpkleemans/angular-validate/README.md

 ## Configuration

-Angular Validate ships with a $validatorProvider, that you can use to configure default settings and custom validation rules.
+Angular Validate ships with a $validatorProvider, that you can use to configure default validation options and custom validation rules.

 #### Default validation options